Glizzy505/weatherApp/README.md

 - Clone this repository or download the project files.

-- Get an API key from OpenWeatherMap.
+- Get an API key from (OpenWeatherMap)[https://openweathermap.org/api].

 - Replace the API_KEY variable in weather_app.py with your API key.